 Once, my challenge was to stick an uncooked spiral pasta noodle up my nose so that half of it was hanging out.
 I had to go up to the cashier at the bookstore and ask if they had any books on pasta (pictured above).
 I will never forget the thrill I got after overcoming my fear of humiliation and heading back to the group of girls with my book on pasta, smiling proudly with the noodle still hanging out of my nose.
 They laughed and cheered and congratulated me on my straight faced prank.

 This was only one story amongst about a thousand others where this incredible, wild, silly woman brought joy and laughter to those around her.

-Nothing she ever did was without purpose.
+It sure felt as if nothing she ever did was without purpose.
 She wasn’t wild and rebellious without a reason.
 She was unconventional and unapologetic.

 She instilled in me at a very young and vulnerable age that an unbridled, wild heart could bring others to a place of enhanced Godly confidence.

 She was so FREE.
 She taught me not to take everything in life so seriously.
 She taught me that being a woman utterly in love with Jesus did not mean I was called to live a boring, cookie cutter, rule following, existence.